A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 The performance report on Google Search Console is a flexible and intuitive way to measure your site’s performance and visibility.

 The top level metrics you can measure include:

 - Total clicks: How many users clicked a link to your site.
 If a user clicks through to your site, clicks back and then through to your site again, this is counted as a single click.

 - Impressions: This metric records the amount of times a user sees your link in a search result.

 - Average Click through rate: The amount of impressions which resulted in a click.

 - Average Position: The average position of your site when it appears in search results.
-There are complicating factors for this metric brought about by different types of search result (like featured snippets, knowledge graph cards, carousels etc).
+There are complicating factors for this metric brought about by different types of search result.
+For instance; featured snippets, knowledge graph cards, carousels etc).
 You can find out more here.

-The performance report on Google Search Console provides the opportunity to filter by criteria including search query, pages, countries, devices, and search appearance and date range.
+The performance report on Google Search Console provides the opportunity to filter by criteria.
+This includes search query, pages, countries, devices, and search appearance and date range.

 Awareness metrics on Google Analytics

 Google Analytics enables you to gain detailed insight into your the onsite behavior of your eCommerce site visitors.
 It will give you insights on the whole of your funnel from the moment people arrive to the the thank you page they see after purchasing one of your items.